 Condom itself has several supermarkets, various little shops and a market on Wednesday morning.
 The Office de Tourisme opposite the Cathedral can give you information on the many nearby sights, other markets, bric à brac sales or “vide grenier”s and about the village fêtes where you can sit down with the locals to enjoy a delicious four or five course “repas”, usually including aperitif, wine, coffee and armagnac, often for about 18 euros.
 You can also watch out for this information on flyers in the supermarkets or stuck on shop windows.

-In winter, the only heating we use is the "insert" log fire and the radiator in the downstairs bathroom.
+In winter, the only heating we use is the "insert" log fire, the radiator in the downstairs bathroom and the radiator in the Sitters' bedroom.
 The fire is easy to light and needs little cleaning, as the oak wood burns away almost to nothing each night.
 You will need to wheel logs in from the pile behind the house - again quite easy.
 And fire-proof gloves make the logs, hot or cold, easy to handle.

 The house is cosy due to the fire, double-glazing and shutters, and plenty of curtains.